IDMNYU/DM6193-Web-Studio-SU15/assignments/dm6193_clickthrough.md

 * Using your sitemap, create the skeleton of the directory structure of your site by creating all corresponding folders and files.
 * At the very least there should be a persistent, main navigation (nav) on every page linking to the corresponding pages of your main nav.
-* Every page of your site should be represented.
+* Every HTML page of your site should be represented.
+* At *the bare minimum* there should be the basic building blocks of the page: html tags, title tag, head and body tag, and then within the body tag any text, images, and other content that you have should also be in the page.
+The content (text, images, etc. ) does not have to be styled.
+The content does not have to be positioned.
 * There should be index.html files in every folder.
 * There should be a descriptive title tag for every html file.
 * There should be at least css, js, and images folders in the root directory.
 Optionally, a scss or sass folder if you're using the foundation framework.